The Modular Strategy: Big-City Expertise for Main Street Budgets

 Example: A financial coach’s audience might need “I won’t be judged” messaging more than “maximize your wealth” messaging.

-The Social Rhythm Module (Show Up Like a Pro Without Living on Your Phone)
+Social Rhythm (Show Up Like a Pro Without Living on Your Phone)

 Social media shouldn’t be a daily stress test.